-Typically, land application is less threatening to water quality than direct discharge, however, the former method often is more expensive because land must be dedicated for irrigation.
+Typically, land application is less threatening to water quality than direct discharge, however, the former method often is more expensive than the latter because land must be dedicated for irrigation.
 Therefore, most wastewater applications represent discharge to streams.
-Detailed information regarding wastewater irrigation systems and their effectiveness in reducing wastewater pollutants is presented on slides 36-37.
-Information regarding decentralized wastewater treatment systems and reuse of wastewater is presented on slide 36, first reference.
+Detailed information regarding wastewater irrigation systems and their effectiveness in reducing wastewater pollutants is presented on slides 37-38.
+Information regarding decentralized wastewater treatment systems and reuse of wastewater is presented on slide 37, first reference.